sylvainjule/kirby-subtitler/README.md

 ## 4. Template usage

-THis will be filled.
+This will be filled.
 There will probably be methods.
 A way to generate a srt file.
 Stuff like that.

 <br/>